TyeolRik/RandomnessStatisticalTest/README.md

 If you want to test Randomness of specific bit stream, you should read official documents or comments which is in codes and about Input recommendation.
 I checked some bit streams with variable length, but some tests weren't completed due to calculation problem.
 I need time to find out why this happened.
 NIST SP800-22 recommends that one bit stream doesn't fit all tests at once (because of statistical recommended length).
 I'm trying to find out the way to _ONE SIZE FITS ALL_

+In section 5.6, NIST SP800-22 paper, there is instruction for testing input file, which means your personnally generated data file.
+So, you can check the template of input file.
+For example, in paper, ```data/data.pi```.
+I checked several test and reveal that you can save UINT64 as raw 8 bytes in Big-endian.
+In other words, NIST SP800-22 shows you **same results if you use ASCII binary or byte file which is written by byte in big-endian**.
+It is obvious that writing byte is more better from a Computer scientist's view.
+Because, if you write one 64-bits integer, it is just 8-bytes.
+But if you write in ASCII, file needs 256-bits (= 64-bits * 1 byte, because ASCII char cost 1 byte).
+That means you are wasting almost 8 times memory. ~~And also reading ASCII char and converting to binary could cost time.
+Not sure.~~

 ## Introduction

 This project implements "Randomness Statistical Tests" in Go-Language (1.16.4).